Resource was added by: Leanda Ryan

 Positive risk-taking: from rhetoric to reality

-Resource was added by: Natalie Swiderska
+Resource was added by: Laura Pack-Hagan

 A discussion paper from Steve Morgan and Nick Andrews for the The Journal of Mental Health Training, Education and Practice.